 Pick any additional toppings, I always split a soft-boiled egg with my husband and add seaweed, but there are others to choose from including ordering extra chashu pork meat.

-I never have room for anything else, but this is hands down some of the best food in Park Slope especially for ramen lovers like myself.
+I never have room for anything else, but this is hands down some of the best food in Park Slope, especially for ramen lovers like myself.

 Harlem Shake

-119 5th Avenue
+Address: 119 5th Avenue

 If you’re looking for something quick that won’t break the bank, one of the best places to eat in Park Slope on 5th Avenue is Harlem Shake, the second location to this popular Uptown spot!
 Inside feels like a cool old-school diner complete with a menu full of American classics like burgers, milkshakes, fries, and other goodies that they introduce seasonally like their lobster roll in the summer.